Black Bean Sauce Eggplants

 - Tutorial: How to retain the purple hue of eggplants after cooking

 In this recipe, I’m using LKK spicy black bean sauce (pictured above).
 You can use any favourite brand, do try to get those without added preservatives or coloring.
 Although I do make black bean sauce from scratch, the bottled ones are delicious and a great time-saver.

-The steamed eggplants can now be added to the bubbly black bean sauce with only slight browning after cooking.
+The steamed eggplants are added to the bubbly black bean sauce where they will retain most of its purple hue after cooking.